Guys Marsh inmates call for action over 'gang violence'

 She said it read: "There is no CCTV here at Guys Marsh, staff are never patrolling or around, we could be killed or injured on the wings.

-"There is a high level of assaults here by prison gangs who roam without challenge and bullying makes everyone feel unsafe, please help us."'Out of control'
+"There is a high level of assaults here by prison gangs who roam without challenge and bullying makes everyone feel unsafe, please help us."

 Ms Hesling, also a senior partner with Hesling Henriques solicitors, said the petition was passed to her by a prisoner who had contacted her after being seriously assaulted inside the prison.